sjmudd/ps-top/README.md

 The user if not specified will default to the contents of `$USER`.
 The port if not specified will default to 3306.

+* If you use the command line option `--use-environment` `ps-top` or `ps-stats` will look for the credentials in the environment variable `MYSQL_DSN` and connect with that.
+This is a GO DSN and is expected to be in the format:
+`user:pass@tcp(host:port)/performance_schema` and currently all fields must be filled in.
+With a suitable wrapper function  this allows you to access one of many different servers without making the credentials visible on the command line.

 #### MySQL/MariaDB configuration

 performance_schema MUST be enabled for ps-top to work.